ptrckqn/scope-website/src/pages/project.md

 Once eligibility is established, you will be asked to complete an online audio self-directed program on self-compassion.
 The program lasts approximately 6 hours and 40 minutes and will be divided into six audio sessions.
 You will receive 1 audio session per week to complete over 6 weeks.
 The content of the program includes education and research on self-compassion, and exercises designed to cultivate self-compassion.

 # Compensation

+You will be compensated for your participation in the study: a $10 gift card for completing the first part and a $10 gift card completing the second part of the study, and then, if eligible, you will receive a $30 gift card for each of the first three check-ins (for a total of $90 in gift cards) and a $40 gift card for the fourth (and final) check-in.
+You are eligible to receive a total of $150 in gift cards.”